Date and Location

 A significant problem in the area of Battery Management Systems (BMS) is the current lack of technical standards: several norms exist related to the operational use and tests procedures for battery cells and modules, but there is a currently a lack of technical norms at the system level and the functionality level of BMS.
 Standardized BMS interfaces and interchangeable components would help reducing the cost of vehicle batteries by allowing for higher volume production and stimulating competition, while at the same time improving safety and reliability by allowing for more intensive testing and more structured development.
 The EVERLASTING project aims to make a contribution towards this goal by developing a generic, multi-layer and standardized architecture that will foster specialization, competition, and economies of scale of BMS technology.

-The purpose of the workshop is to bring together various stakeholders involved in the standardization of BMS components and interfaces, and also to discuss the integration of technologies and results from EVERLASTING into such a standardized BMS architecture.
+The purpose of the workshop is to bring together various experts and stakeholders involved in BMS hardware, software, and interface development, to discuss the integration of technologies and results from EVERLASTING into a common BMS architecture, and to take steps towards pre-standardization of BMS technological solutions.

 Preliminary topics covered in the workshop include, but are not limited to: